Computer-based testing or test bank is considered the most standardized and objective method of monitoring and evaluating learning outcomes.

 - Select the formatting options depending on the type of formatting required by the questions in your test bank.

 - Click OK to export your test bank.

 Once done, the following LMS exports can be generated using various applications as listed below-

 Review the output files in their respective LMS and deliver the final output file to the client.

 For educational institutions, the most common method of distributing test banks is by converting them to different LMS formats.
-The applications mentioned above for conversion offers the easiest and secure way for an instructor to obtain a publisher test bank over the Internet.
+The test bank software mentioned above for conversion offer the easiest and most secure way for an instructor to obtain a publisher test bank over the Internet.